sloumdrone/Cosmonaut/README.md

 ## Gameplay

 At present, gameplay is basic SHMUP territory: Move around and shoot the things that are shooting at you!
+The player opperates on a rail with only left and right movement.
+Due to the way the terminal/curses handles keypresses movement opperates based on a left/right toggle, rather than the more common hold to move and release to stop moving.

 #### Controls
   | Key           | Action        |